PricelessToolkit/ESPBell-MAX/README.md

 // 1000 = 1s"
-const long upTime = 15000;  // How long to wait after wakeup before powering off "Latch PIN to LOW" const long openTime = 2000;  // How long relays is on. int autoOff = 1; // 0 = DISABLE / 1 = ENABLE // Powering off automatically after "openTime" // if is set to 0 ESPBell will power down after upTime.
+const long upTime = 15000;  // How long to wait after wakeup before powering off "Latch PIN to LOW" const long openTime = 2000;  // How long relays is on. const int autoOff = 1; // 0 = DISABLE / 1 = ENABLE // Powering off automatically after "openTime" // if is set to 0 ESPBell will power down after upTime.
 ```